-To the little vent plugging away in your wall.
+With your hectic schedule, you probably don't pay much attention to the little vent plugging away in your wall.
 But while you go about your life, your air filtration system is busy sifting pollutants, animal dander, pollen, and dust out of the air you breathe.
-When your air filters are never changed, it can negatively impact your family, your HVAC system, and your utility bills.
+When your air filters are never changed, they can negatively impact your family, your HVAC system, and your utility bills.
 To ensure that this small but important task doesn’t fall by the wayside during your everyday hustle and bustle, we highly recommend scheduling regular air filter maintenance throughout the year.

 Heating and cooling systems in a large facility work incredibly hard to perform their everyday functions.
 The constant stopping, starting and continual operation will wear the machinery down over time.
 By performing regular preventative maintenance, you can maximize the lifespan of your equipment and guard against any failures that may occur.

 Heat pumps and air conditioners require a professional tune-up at least once a year.
 Gas-fired equipment, which functions with greater efficiency, only needs to be serviced every other year.
 Boilers and furnaces should be inspected twice a year.
 Facilities which are significantly large or which process high-contaminant materials may require more inspections.